TAbramovskaya/SML-metabase-final-project/README.md

 The dataset contains 451,298 transactions recorded between May 1 and June 9, 2022, including detailed information about customer purchases, transaction amounts, and loyalty program identifiers.

+Access to the dataset is provided via remote connection to a PostgreSQL database.

 ### Objective

 The primary objective of this project is to prepare, analyze, and segment customer data using the RFM framework.